JingtingL/cse15l-lab-reports/lab-report2.md

 So handling 0 is not enough.

-This is my eventual code to fix the issue.
+This is my code to fix the issue.

 ```
   // Changes the input array to be in reversed order